Maediem/adb-remove-builtin-apps/README.md

 # ADB App Removal Script

 This repository provides tools to safely reduce **bloatware** (unnecessary pre-installed apps) on Samsung Android devices using **ADB** without **root**.
-Some applications require to uninstall update and disable the application.
+By default, some applications require to uninstall update and disable the application.
 By uninstalling the package via adb command, it will allow to completely remove the application.

 The focus is on removing apps from Samsung, Google, Microsoft, Facebook, and other third-party vendors that are safe to uninstall.
 Most of these apps can be reinstalled at any time from the **Samsung Galaxy Store** or **Google Play Store**, giving you more control over your device.